 The 1924 A.J.C.
 Derby field and race conditions appear in the table below:

 It was a race that was the subject of some very heavy wagering, particularly from the Godby stable.
 By the time the bell summoned the Derby horses to the enclosure, steady rain had begun to fall.
-From barrier release, Sir Dighlock set off at a good gallop and was already twelve lengths in front of Solidify, Heroic and Nigger Minstrel before the milepost.
+The betting was still in full swing when the barrier was released.
+Sir Dighlock set off at a good gallop and was already twelve lengths in front of Solidify, Heroic and Nigger Minstrel before the milepost.
 The order remained much the same until just before the home turn when the tearaway leader was grabbed by both Heroic and Solidify, although Nigger Minstrel and Spearfelt were within striking distance.
 Heroic got to the front only to be challenged almost immediately by Nigger Minstrel with Spearfelt matching strides although running in slightly under the whip.
 Getting the utmost out of his mount and himself, Cairns kept the colt going as if for his life.
 In a magnificent final furlong, Heroic lasted to win by a head from the New Zealand colt, with Spearfelt a further head away third.

 “………….There is a phase of betting which is strongly condemned, not only by social reformers but even more so by racing men who place the good repute of the Turf above every other consideration.
 We refer, of course, to the wagering of large sums on single events won by individuals known in the vernacular of the racecourse as “plungers”.
 These heavy bettors are a danger to themselves and a menace to the Turf.
 From the earliest days of British racing to the present time, few indeed of these ‘plungers’ have escaped financial ruin, and the magnitude of their operations has inevitably led to reports of jockeys and trainers being bribed and horses being pulled.
 Probably many of these sinister rumours were totally without foundation, nevertheless even when they were false the good name of the Turf suffered, and the faddists who oppose racing were thereby furnished with effective ammunition.